tmelanson17/CarND-Vehicle-Detection/writeup.md

 For the test images, it looked like 96x96 window was big enough for the bigger cars, but too small to measure the smaller cars with any level of granularity.
 Because of this, I decided to add a slightly smaller scale (1.0), which covers the more distant cars but isn't small enough to take over 1000 windows per image.

+Here is an example of all the boxes mapped onto the image.

 ![alt text][image3]

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Ultimately I searched on two scales using YCrCb 3-channel HOG features, which provided a nice result.
-Here are some example images:
+Here are some example images (done using the third and fourth code blocks of `writeup.ipynb`:

 ![alt text][image4]
 ---